Refah Bank: Payment Received controversial CEO

-In June 2016 CEO of the bank's earnings news release (Ali Sidqi) by a news site about the rights and benefits administrators led to frequent controversy and debate.
+In June 2016, the CEO of the bank's earnings news release (Ali Sidqi) by a news site about the rights and benefits of administrators led to frequent controversy and debate.

 Information technology

 Bank Refah established its first Data Processing department in early 1970s.
 The Data Processing department was equipped with a small IBM 370 Mainframe computer, which was mainly used for batch processing of deposit and mortgage accounts.
 The bank's IT department was later dissolved in 1976 and its staff were moved to the IT division of the Iranian Social Security Organization (ISSO).

 After the Iranian Revolution in 1978, the agreement with ISSO (and EDS) was terminated.
 Bank Refah stopped using ISSO data center and reverted to manual processing.
 All business units and bank branches were instructed to set up paper-based customer and account ledgers.

 A few years later in 1988, then CEO of the bank purchased the first Personal Computer for the bank.
 However, despite the efforts, its IT infrastructure and systems are well behind modern western and regional banks.
 Lack of skilled IT resources, unavailability of high speed data lines, insufficient investment, poor IT leadership and foreign sanctions have contributed to the slow progress of data processing in the Iranian banks and Bank Refah hasn't been an exception.

 In the spring of 2007, Bank Refah opened its first unmanned branch in Tehran with two ATM's and four information kiosks.